 A couple of days later I went to see the bassist, Crash, at his auntie’s house and he played me (What’s the Story) Morning Glory?—“easily the best Oasis album there is,” he confirmed.
 There wasn’t a single band I could impart on them; between the Kultureshock members they knew everything.
 Through certain unrestricted websites, the young punks of Myanmar were able to download songs from Russian websites directly to their cheap Chinese smart phones, which enabled us to listen to Napalm Death in the taxi on the way back to town, much to the disgust of the driver.

-I joined Kultureshock without hesitation and we rented a practice room for $1USD an hour and started jamming.
+I joined Kultureshock without hesitation and we rented a practice room for one U.S. dollar an hour and started jamming.
 We’d drink beers afterwards and they’d get cranked on cheap crystal meth while we discussed music.
 Skum had gained an eloquent grasp of the English language through studying at Yangon University.
-Crash was younger than Skum, in his early 20s.
+Crash was younger than Skum, in his early twenties.
 He’d done a year of monkhood before casting the robes aside for a life of sin, and had been a permanent member of Kultureshock ever since he left the monastery.

 Myanmar is a mystery wrapped in a riddle and you need a pickaxe to even scratch the surface.
 The people of Myanmar are only just getting used to talking to foreigners without having to fill in a government form on the “what” and the “why” of each conversation.
 Through a number of contacts, I was able to piece the story together of how punk manifested itself in Myanmar, and every story pointed towards the Irrawaddy River, historically referred to as the lifeline of Myanmar.

 “This was the early 90s and everything from the Sex Pistols to Nirvana was being reproduced and sold in Bogyoke market in downtown Yangon, while other cassettes were smuggled over the border from Thailand.”